freifunkhamburg/hamburg-freifunk-wp-theme/hamburg-freifunk-wp-theme/README.md

 hamburg-freifunk-wp-theme (2018)

-FoundationPress relies to not-up-to-date dependencies, works with node.js ~6, use n to install older nodes
+FoundationPress relies to not-up-to-date dependencies, works with node.js ~6, use n to install older version node.js

 $ n 6